 In short, performance measurement and management is a critical discipline that must be acquired for any call center that aspires to world-class performance.

-Customer service call center track on average more than 25 metrics.
+Call centers track on average more than 25 metrics.
 They wrongly assume that they are being productive without realizing that quantity is not as important as quality.

 Yet, only 5 metrics are fully relevant to track performance in the call center.
 These KPIs represent the 80/20 rule: 80% of the value you receive from performance measurement and management in your call center can be derived from these 20% simple metrics.